chynnalew/cssLibrary/README.md

 1. Return to top of page
   - buttons.css 1-14
   - buttons.js 1-13
+### BORDERS:
+1. Quote boarder with half circles and quotation marks
+  - ./borders/half-circle-border-quote.html
+  - directions and example included in the html
 ### SPACING:
 1. bootstrap like margins and padding
   - wp-spacing.css